Hamza14860/dbt_snowflake_dwh/README.md

 - Sources made to document raw tables and visualize them in DAG
 - Generic Tests like not_null and unique applied on both sources and models
 - Singular specific Test applied on stg_payments
+- Documentation for models, sources and their columns

 Try running the following commands:
 - dbt run